 Rapid Chemical Exposure and Dose Research

 Nearfield exposure models provide estimates of exposure to chemicals used in consumer products and in-home products.
 The model used to estimate the range of total chemical exposures in a population is the EPA’s Stochastic Human Exposure and Dose Simulation (SHEDS) model.
+There is a SHEDS high-throughput model that estimates exposure for thousands of chemicals, and a more precise traditional SHEDS model which needs more input data to make more accurate exposure predictions.

 - SHEDS High-throughput: Models population-level distributions of exposure to near-field chemical sources.
 SHEDS-HT can produce a model for thousands of chemicals.
 This model accounts for the multiple routes, scenarios, and pathways of exposure to understand the total exposure to these chemicals while retaining population and life stage information.
 SHEDS-HT is useful for the quick evaluation of many chemicals as it has broad applicability, is flexible for what inputs are allowed, and can add new chemicals easily.

-- SHEDS: SHEDS estimates the range of total chemical exposures in a population from different exposure pathways (inhalation, skin contact, dietary and non-dietary ingestion) over different time periods, given a set of demographic characteristics.
+- Traditional: Estimates the range of total chemical exposures in a population from different exposure pathways (inhalation, skin contact, dietary and non-dietary ingestion) over different time periods, given a set of demographic characteristics.
 The estimates are calculated using available data, such as dietary consumption surveys; human activity data drawn from EPA's Consolidated Human Activity Database (CHAD); and observed chemical levels in food, water, air, and on surfaces like floors and counters.
 Data on chemical concentrations and exposure factors used in SHEDS are based on measurements collected in EPA field studies and published literature values.
 SHEDS is useful for considering all exposure scenarios.

 When evaluating the risk of chemicals, uncertainty exists in hazard identification and exposure predictions.
 There is also variability in exposure due to differences in key populations.
 General population exposure estimates are helpful, but population specific exposure values for children, older adults, and other key populations are needed to account for group level variability.